PetWellHub reviews are all from verified owners of products. When you buy through our links, we may earn a commission.

 Outdoor dog beds have weather-resistant construction to withstand wetness, UV radiation, and whatever else mother nature may throw at it.

-Outdoor beds are usually raised off the floor to protect your dog from the cold floor and can be made of weather-resistant materials like sturdy canvas or waterproof nylon.
+Outdoor beds are usually raised off the floor to protect your dog from the cold floor and usually made of weather-resistant materials like sturdy canvas or waterproof nylon.

 outdoor dog bed example